hariprasanth23/Software-Engineer/SpringBoot-Projects/springbootbasics/AOP/README.md

 - No need to make changes to main application code

 ## AOP Terminology
 - Aspect     - module of code for a cross-cutting concern(logging,security,...)
 - Advice     - what action is taken and when it should be applied
 - Join point - when to apply code during execution
 - Pointcut   - A predicate expression for where advice should be applied

+## Advice Types
+- Before advice          - run before the method
+- After finally advice   - run after the method(finally)
+- After returning advice - run after the method(successful execution)
+- After throwing advice  - run after method(if exception thrown)
+- Around advice          - run before and after method